 At times of inactivity, due to surgery or sickness, one week of bed rest can result in a loss of muscle that will take approximately six months to completely re-build.

 “Muscle is dynamic in nature.
 It is constantly being synthesized and broken down,” said the professor during a lecture titled, “Anabolic Resistance of Aging”.

 He asked everyone in the audience to look at their own arm and imagine it being constantly reconstructed anew.
 “Look at your own arm, make a fist, look at the muscle under the skin.
 Two to three months from now you will have a new arm.
 It is constantly being broken down and re-synthesized.”

-It is a breakdown of 1-2% per day.
+It is a breakdown of 1-2 per cent per day.
 “So in 50 to 100 days, you have completely remodelled your muscle.”

 Organs synthesize and break down at an even higher rate.
-For example in one study, he injected a tracer fluid and observed a changeover of 3-4% per day in the human brain.
+For example in one study, he injected a tracer fluid and observed a changeover of 3-4 per cent per day in the human brain.

 “So within six weeks, you have a new brain.
 The data has been saved, but it has been broken down and rebuilt in just six weeks’ time.”

 So the lesson here for athletes of all ages and abilities is to remain as active as possible even when injured or sick.
 Obviously, common sense should prevail and the exercise should not irritate current injuries, but supplement rehabilitation.